 People will stop watching a stream if the stream gets boring.
 To keep viewers on the stream, ask the viewers questions.
 The questions can be anything from "How's your day?" to "Have you ever watched one of my streams before?"
 The questions will give a host material to discuss during the streams.
 Instead of going over their actions during a stream.
 Which they may have discussed in previous streams.

 There are many streams to watch for stream viewers.
-To catch the attention of potential viewers a host could add a visual aspect to their stream.
+A host should catch their attention to get viewers to watch.
+Adding a visual element to their stream could catch attention.
 The host could wear a colorful wig or add a weird background.
 These will catch the attention of the viewers.
 As well as not take away from the audio content during production.

 Some People Will Only Stay For A Couple Seconds

-There are some viewers that will click on a stream and immediately leave right after.
+Some viewers will click on a stream and immediately leave right after.
 This might confuse a host that is new to streaming.
 These types of viewers are only poking their heads in to see what the stream is about.
 It is similar to when someone watches a TV show for a few seconds then changes the channel.

-If a host chooses to show their face during a stream they should check the view of the camera before going live.
+If a host chooses to show their face during a stream, they should check the camera's view before going live.
 A host might be streaming in their home.
-A host might have something they don’t want viewers to see behind them.
+A host might have something they don't want viewers to see behind them.
 This can be anything from dirty laundry to sensitive information.
-By looking at the view of the camera a host can hide everything before starting the stream.
+By looking at the view of the camera, a host can hide everything before starting the stream.

-There are apps that will display a viewer’s username.
+Some apps will display a viewer's username.
 Using this app could help a host engage with viewers.
-When a username shows up on the stream a host can start to address that viewer.
+When a username shows up on the stream, a host can start to address that viewer.
 Asking them questions such as "how is your day going?"

 Fill Out Channel With Links To Everything